 Pain is a sign that something’s wrong and requires treatment.
-If you experience unexpected jaw or tooth pain, we can help rule out other causes such as cavities or TMJ, in addition to wisdom tooth infection.
-Pain is a common symptom of a wisdom tooth infection and will often require tooth extraction to resolve.
+If you experience unexpected jaw or tooth pain, we can help rule out other causes such as cavities or TMJ problems, in addition to wisdom tooth infection.
+Pain is a common symptom of a wisdom tooth infection and will often require removal of the wisdom tooth to resolve.

 Swollen Lymph Nodes

-Swollen lymph nodes are a symptom of an infection.
-If you have swollen lymph nodes in addition to gum inflammation or pain, it is possible that you’re experiencing wisdom tooth infection.
+Swollen lymph nodes (commonly known as swollen glands) are often a symptom of an infection.
+If you have swollen lymph nodes in addition to gum inflammation or pain, it is possible that you’re experiencing a wisdom tooth infection.
 Taking antibiotics could be beneficial in limiting the infection.
 You will need to discuss your treatment options with your oral surgeon.

 As with other infections, a fever could be a sign of a wisdom tooth infection.
 Since fever is a common symptom of “the flu” or other types of infection, you may want to rule out other reasons for having a fever with your primary care physician first, especially if you don’t have the other signs of wisdom tooth infection.
 Taking an over the counter fever reducer can help provide comfort until you can see a medical professional.

 Difficulty Opening Mouth